rebekahcallkacz/wardrobe-data-app/README.md

 - Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

 ## Step 1: Create a new repo
-- Create a Github repository with a README and a gitignore in python
+- Create your own Github repository.
-- Clone this repo down on your computer
+- Clone this repo down on your computer.
+- Copy over everything from this repo into the repo you've just cloned down.

 ## Step 2: Create a new conda virtual environment
 - ```conda create -n heroku_demo python=3.7.6```